A correlated pseudo-marginal approach to doubly intractable problems: An empirical study on spherical data

 \section{An empirical study on spherical data}

 We now analyse four real spherical datasets using the Kent distribution and our method.
-Recall that the non-pseudo marginal approaches cannot be applied to this model.
-Each dataset contains samples from two groups, which are formed naturally from the sample collection process.
-Figure \ref{fig:FB5_data} plots the spherical datasets.
+Each data set contains samples from two groups that are formed naturally from the sample collection process.
+Figure \ref{fig:FB5_data} plots the spherical datasets. \begin{enumerate}

-\begin{enumerate} \item \textbf{Palaeomagnetic} (Palaeo) \citep{wood1982bimodal}: Thirty three estimates of previous magnetic pole positions were obtained using palaeomagnetic techniques.
+\item \textbf{Palaeomagnetic} (Palaeo) \citep{wood1982bimodal}: Thirty-three estimates of previous magnetic pole positions were obtained using palaeomagnetic techniques.
 Each estimate is associated with a different site in Tasmania.
 The data is originally from \cite{schmidt1976non} and the author points out that the data is likely to fall mainly into two groups of distinct geographical regions.
-Following \cite{figueiredo2009discriminant}, the first group contains the observation indices 9, 10, 11, 12, 14, 16, 23, 24, 30.
+Following \cite{figueiredo2009discriminant}, the first group contains 9 observations with the indices 9, 10, 11, 12, 14, 16, 23, 24, 30.
+The second group has 24 observations.

 \item \textbf{Magnetic} \cite[Table B8]{fisher1993statistical}: Measurements of magnetic remanence from a set of 62 specimens is obtained.
 The specimens are from Mesozoic Dolerite from Prospect, New South Wales, after successive partial demagnetisation stages ($200^{\circ}$ and $350^{\circ}$).
 An experiment was conducted to determine the blocking temperature spectrum of the magnetisation components.